radical-cybertools/ExTASY/doc/pages/grlsd.rst

         md_output_file       = 'tmp.gro'            # Filename to be used for the simulation output

         #--------------------------Analysis----------------------------------
-        lsdm_config_file     = './config.ini'       # Entire path to the LSDMap configuration file - Do not use $HOME or the likes num_runs             = 100                # Number of runs to be performed in the Selection step in Analysis w_file               = 'weight.w'           # Filename to be used for the weight file max_alive_neighbors  = '10'                 # Maximum alive neighbors to be considered while reweighting max_dead_neighbors   = '1'                  # Maximum dead neighbors to be considered while reweighting
+        lsdm_config_file     = './inp_files/config.ini'       # Entire path to the LSDMap configuration file - Do not use $HOME or the likes num_runs             = 1000                # Number of runs to be performed in the Selection step in Analysis w_file               = 'weight.w'           # Filename to be used for the weight file max_alive_neighbors  = '10'                 # Maximum alive neighbors to be considered while reweighting max_dead_neighbors   = '1'                  # Maximum dead neighbors to be considered while reweighting

+        misc_loc = './misc_files'

     .. note::